Dozens of Rohingya refugees missing, 15 confirmed dead after boat capsizes

 “We are continuing our drive to prevent human trafficking,” said Iqbal Hossain, additional police superintendent in Cox’s Bazar.

-Reporting by Ruma Paul; Writing by Euan Rocha; Editing by Clarence Fernandez and Peter Graff
+Reporting by Ruma Paul; Writing by Euan Rocha; Editing by Clarence Fernandez, Peter Graff and Chizu Nomiyama